We understand how difficult it can be when conception takes time.

 There is no specific timeline for the best time to undergo acupuncture to support IUI.
 This is because acupuncture offers various benefits at different times throughout the menstrual cycle.
 Here are some of these benefits:

-• If you perform acupuncture during the IUI procedure, it can help to increase blood flow to the uterus and ovaries to support the conception chance.
+If you perform acupuncture during the IUI procedure, it may help support blood flow to the uterus and ovaries during this important window.

-• Acupuncture therapy 24 to 36 hours after the IUI procedure can also help to reduce uterine spasms that could interfere with implantation.
+Acupuncture in the 24 to 36 hours following the IUI procedure may help ease uterine tension that could otherwise affect the implantation process

-• If you've successfully conceived, weekly sessions through the first trimester may help maintain hormonal balance and ease early pregnancy symptoms such as morning sickness.
+If you've successfully conceived, weekly sessions through the first trimester may help support hormonal balance and general wellbeing during early pregnancy, as guided by a TCM physician.

 What to expect during acupuncture